 Have Student Loans?
 Here’s How to Get Rid of Them

 Do you remember how you felt at the end of the school year as a kid?
-You were mentally checked out, emotionally drained and eager to finish classes so you could relax.
-That feeling re-appeared at the end of every year all the way through college.
+You were mentally checked out, emotionally drained, and eager to finish classes so you could relax.
+That feeling reappeared at the end of every year all the way through college.

 If you took out student loans to pay for those college years, you and your budget probably find yourself still experiencing that end-of-the-school-year feeling when it comes to money.
 It’s a vibe lots of Americans have.

 So does this mean you’re in trouble if you have school loans?
 Not by a long shot.
-You are in control of how you spend your hard earned money.
+You are in control of how you spend your hard-earned money.
 It doesn’t matter if you owe $10,000 or $100,000, you get out of debt the same way—by using your budget to get rid of it.

 Here’s how you can use your budget to ditch your student loans at a quicker pace:

-Look for less-expensive alternatives.
+Find less expensive alternatives.
 We all love going out to dinner, right?
 Well, you can still get your restaurant fix by eating supper at home and having a dessert date instead.
 You can also look for deals and coupons on your meals out.
 Focusing that money on your school loans instead adds up big time.
 Once you’re debt-free, you can celebrate by going out for a fancy dinner—or several of them.

 Increase your income.
 This one takes the most effort but produces the fastest results.
-You can take an extra job such as walking dogs, tutoring, delivering pizzas, or even selling your own crafts to add hundreds or thousands of dollars to your budget each month.
-It can literally cut years off of the time you’re in debt.
+You can take an extra job walking dogs, tutoring, delivering pizzas, or even selling your own crafts to add hundreds or thousands of dollars to your budget each month.
+It can literally cut years off the time you’re in debt.

 Think of all the things you could do without a monthly student loan payment (not to mention the interest you’d save)!
 Imagine putting that money toward the things you said you’d do after college like traveling or buying a house.